MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 * For drivers compatible with Windows 8/8.1 and older operating systems, you'll need to have an **.hckx** file that's been digitally signed.
 For information about creating and digitally signing an  **.hckx** file, see the [Windows HCK Getting Started Guide](/previous-versions/windows/hardware/hck/jj123537(v=vs.85)).

+* For drivers compatible with Windows Server 2008 (and below) hardware for certification, you must use the Winqual Submission Tool (Winqual.exe) to create an WLK hardware submission package.
+To learn how to create a WLK submission package, see [Create a new WLK hardware submission](winqual-submission-tool--winqualiexe-.md).

 ## Submit your new hardware

-1. Go to [the Partner Center Hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.
+1. Go to [Partner Center Hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.

 1. Select **Submit new hardware**.